-Improve education for Students with disabilities and multi-language learners.
+Improve educational outcomes for students with disabilities and multi-language learners.

 Special Education Goals

-Ensure that all children with disabilities have available to them a free appropriate public education.
+Ensure that all students with disabilities have available to them a free and appropriate public education.

-Ensure that the rights of children with disabilities and their parents are protected.
+Ensure that the rights of students with disabilities are protected.

-Ensure educators and parents/guardians are provided the necessary tools for support and technical assistance To assess, and ensure the effectiveness of, efforts to educate children with disabilities.
+Ensure educators and parents/guardians are provided the necessary tools for support and technical assistance needed to improve educational outcomes.

 - Develop a City-Wide Systemic Special Education Improvement Plan.

 - Develop an adequate system that tracks missed services and provides compensation for those lost services or mandated makeup services.